 Appendix 4 to the Plan contains a monitoring framework.
-In response to preliminary questions, the Council indicated that it would put forward modifications to the monitoring framework in relation to five-year housing land supply, safeguarded land, targets and/or triggers for action/potential action, and contingencies (MM055).
+In response to preliminary questions, the Council indicated that it would put forward modifications to the monitoring framework in relation to five-year housing land supply, safeguarded land, targets and/or triggers for action/potential action, and contingencies.

-- 26. Taking into account any modifications, is the Plan clear in indicating how the Plan's policies and proposals will be monitored? - 27.
-Will the indicators in the monitoring framework be effective in monitoring the success of the Plan's policies and proposals?
+26. Taking into account any modifications, is the Plan clear in indicating how the Plan's policies and proposals will be monitored?